Magdala: Etymology

 The Arabic name Majdal means "tower" and preserves the ancient place name Magdala.
 Magdala was also known in ancient times as Migdal (Hebrew, also meaning tower), and the Aramaic names ascribed to it are either Magdala Nunaya (also, Migdal Nunnaya or Nunayah; "Tower of Fish") or Magdala Tza'baya (also Migdal Seb'iya; "Magdala of the Dyers" or "Tower of Dyers"), although some think these to be the same identification.
 Whether they are one and the same place has yet to be determined, as both Aramaic names appear in the Babylonian Talmud (Pesahim 46a) and Jerusalem Talmud (Ta'anit 4:8) respectively.
 Others ascribe the name of the site to the Greek Magdala Taricheae ("Magdala of the Fish Salters"), likely due to the town's famed fish-curing industry.
 The identification of Magdala with Taricheae, however, remains inconclusive.
 Archaeologist, Mordechai Aviam, who (like W.F.
 Albright) held that Tarichaea was to be recognised in the name Migdal (Magdala), admits that during the large archaeological excavations conducted at the site, no remains of fortifications or a destruction layer were found.

 Mary Magdalene's surname as transcribed in the gospels is said to be derived from Magdala as her home and place of birth.
 Alfred Edersheim cites the Talmud as evidence for this naming practice, which describes several Rabbis as 'Magdalene' or residents of Magdala.

 Majdal and Majdalani ("of Majdal") are common place names and family names in the Syria-Palestine region.
 Examples of such place names include Al-Majdal, Askalan, Majdal Yaba, and Al-Mujaydil (depopulated Palestinian villages located in modern-day Israel), Majdal Shams (a Syrian-Druze village in the Golan Heights), Majdal Bani Fadil (in the West Bank) and Majdal Anjar (in modern-day Lebanon).

 Identification

 Photograph taken c.
 1900, showing the shrine of Muhammad al-'Ajami, belonging to the Arab Palestinian village of Al-Majdal, and ruins of Magdala.

 Magdala's reference in is, in some editions, given as "Magadan"; and in it is "Dalmanutha".

 In 2014, Joan Taylor argued against the identification of al-Majdal with either Magdala or Tarichaea, and questioned the association with Mary Magdelene.
+Taylor and Schrader assert the name Magdalene means "Tower" and could have been a nicknmae given to her by Jesus.